DjHexaedro/Dun-dun/README.md

 2D bullet-hell style game.

-Currently only a single boss with three different variants is available to play.
+Currently only a single boss is available to play, with three different difficulties to choose from.
 Gameplay consists in dodging the bosses' attacks and collecting crystals to damage it.
 The more you wait before you collect a crystal, the more damage it will do, but if you wait too much it'll break and disappear.

 Music done by [Blackphilip](https://www.instagram.com/mr.satvrn/)